Akshay1267/Rock-Paper-Game/README.md

-Rock Paper Scissors Game🎮✊📄✂️
+Rock Paper Scissors 🎮✊📄✂️

 A simple and interactive Rock Paper Scissors game built using HTML, CSS, and JavaScript.
 Players can compete against the computer, which makes random choices.

 🚀 Features

-User-friendly interface
+🎨 User-friendly interface

-Randomized computer choices
+🤖 Randomized computer choices

-Displays result: Win / Lose / Draw
+🏆 Displays result: Win / Lose / Draw

-Keeps track of scores
+📊 Keeps track of scores

-Responsive design for all devices
+📱 Responsive design for all devices

 🛠️ Technologies Used